Back to blog

 2. Flexibility

-JavaScript allows quick iterations and experiments without type constraints.
+JavaScript allows for quick iterations and experiments without type constraints.

 3. Smaller Bundle Size